 Recent housing market updates: Home prices and market trends

-Predictions for the housing market and inventory this winter
+Predictions for the housing market and inventory this summer

 Will there be a housing market crash?